Last Updated on September 18, 2020

 Hop off the Blue Ridge Parkway and spend some time in Little Switzerland, which we refer to as our next mountain getaway.
 Don’t forget to stop by the Switzerland Cafe and General Store, where you can shop, eat, peruse, and more.

-Many folks come to Shelby for a look at Bluegrass pioneer Earl Scruggs, who is also a Cleveland County native.
 What has us wanting to come back is the homey atmosphere, Hunger Games-inspired pizzas at Pleasant City Wood Fired Grille, and more that we shared here.

 Visitors to Sylva will love the natural surroundings, including spots like Pinnacle Park and Wolf Creek Lake.
 Stick around for fun at the American Museum of the House Cat.